Sequential Adaptive Design for Jump Regression Estimation: Real Data Study: Adaptive Microscope Imaging For Accelerating the Imaging Speed

-Figure \ref{fig:mgdata_res} shows the comparison of the two performance metrics.
-The key findings are summarized below. \begin{itemize} \item For all test images, the Root C-MSE values for different sampling strategies are very comparable and are very close to the noise level.
-This is consistent with what we found in the simulation study. \item MG1 through MG4 (Low Noise and High Ratio of Jump Location Boundary Pixels): Sampling from WRMS-C and the proposed sampling strategy are significantly better than the other sampling methods.
-This is also consistent with the findings from the simulated studies. \item MG5 through MG7 (Medium Noise): The proposed sampling approach is better than all the other methods with significant performance gaps, while sampling from WRMS-C is not much better than Random Sampling. \item MG8 (High Noise and Many Tiny Foregrounds): Sampling from WRMS-C and the proposed sampling strategy are significantly better than sampling from WRMS-J and Random Sampling. \item MG9 through MG11 (Very High Noise): All sampling methods perform similarly.
-The proposed sampling strategy is based on the jump detection statistic, which is almost uniform when the noise level is comparable to the jump size $\tau_b$, so the strategy becomes closer to the uniform sampling strategy. \end{itemize}
+Fig. \ref{fig:mgdata_res} shows the comparison of the related methods in terms of the two performance metrics.
+Fig. \ref{fig:locs} shows the design point locations selected by the partial scans as red dots.
+We used $n=3\%$ for the illustration because the red dots are too dense to show the results effectively otherwise.
+A few key findings are summarized below. \begin{itemize} \item For all test images, the Root C-MSE values for different design selection strategies are comparable and are very close to the noise level.
+This is consistent with what we found in the simulation study. \item MG1 through MG4 (Low Noise and High Ratio of Jump Location Boundary Pixels): Sampling from WRMS-C and the proposed design selection strategy are significantly better than the other methods.
+This is also consistent with the findings from the simulated studies. \item MG5 through MG7 (Medium Noise): The proposed design selection approach is better than all the other methods with significant margins, while sampling from WRMS-C is not much better than Random Sampling. \item MG8 (High Noise and Many Tiny Foregrounds): Sampling from WRMS-C and the proposed design selection strategy are significantly better than sampling from WRMS-J and Random Sampling. \item MG9 through MG11 (Very High Noise): All compared methods perform similarly.
+The proposed strategy is based on the jump detection statistic, which is almost uniform when the noise level is comparable to the jump size $c_{J}$, so the strategy becomes closer to the uniform sampling strategy as shown in Figure \ref{fig:locs} of Appendix C. \end{itemize}

+In summary, the proposed approach is very promising in compressive and adaptive imaging for accelerating the image scan speed in STEM unless the level of image noise is comparable to the intensity jumps at edges.